aad-1083474/vuejs-todo/README.md

 # This is just a basic todo app made with Vue & Vite (in Dutch!)

-To start the app copy the repo and follow these steps
+Manual

+- clone repository
-- npm instal
+- npm install
 - npm run dev